-Continue to learn with us as the farm grows on The Farmer and the Butcher!
+Continue to learn as we do on The Farmer and the Butcher!

 Some people (even smart ones) have asked: ‘but if you’re just going to kill it and eat it anyway, why does it matter what sort of life the pig had?’
 We abhor cruelty to animals, and we believe they are a nutritious and delicious part of the human diet.
 As with many other free-range growers, our pigs should only have what our farming hero Joel Salatin calls ‘one bad day’, and they shouldn’t even know it’s coming.

 In their daily lives, we respect what Salatin calls ‘the pigness of the pig’, and our animals are free to roam, root, and wallow as they would in the wild.
 We think it’s unconscionable to choose meat from an animal that has lived its life in pain and misery so it could end up on our plates, and if the ethics of the matter don’t win you over, the flavour will.

 If you check out any of the Australian free-range pork producers listed on Tammi Jonas: Food Ethics or FlavourCrusader, you’ll find far superior flavours to intensively-farmed pork.
 Hopefully as the number of pastured-pig farmers increases around Australia and the rest of the world we can all enjoy ethical, quality pork that has travelled few miles so that we also decrease our carbon footprints, all while supporting local farmers – everybody wins!

 Our own decision to eat only meat from animals raised ethically is what ultimately led to our decision to join the growing movement of small farmers who place animal welfare first.
 We are grateful to those who’ve gone before us, and the generosity of the many small producers who have taught us so much as we've embraced a life of farming.
 We feel honoured and privileged to be amongst their ranks in contributing positively to the world’s food systems.